tc39/proposal-temporal/docs/cookbook.md

 ### UTC offset for a zoned event, as a number of seconds

-It's a bit more complicated to do the above mapping as a number of seconds instead of a string.
+Similarly, use `Temporal.TimeZone.getOffsetNanosecondsFor()` to do the same thing for the offset as a number of seconds.
+(Remember to divide by 10<sup>9</sup> to convert nanoseconds to seconds.)

 ```javascript
 {{cookbook/getUtcOffsetSecondsAtInstant.mjs}}